jpmeagher/assessEpidemicCurves/README.md

 Pareteo-smoothed importance sampling (PSIS) for approximate leave-one-out cross-validation (LOO-CV) provides an easy to implement measure of model fit.
-Although time series data are not exchangeable and violate the assumptions underpinning LOO-CV, PSIS LOO\_CV offers an efficient, easy to implement approach to model comparison.
+Although time series data are not exchangeable and violate the assumptions underpinning LOO-CV, PSIS LOO-CV offers an efficient, easy to implement approach to model comparison.
 Applying this technique to
 ![\\mathcal M\_{0.1}](https://latex.codecogs.com/png.latex?%5Cmathcal%20M_%7B0.1%7D "\mathcal M_{0.1}")